RA-L Information for Reviewers

 Please supply any information that you think will be useful to the author for a revision, for enhancing the appeal of the paper, or for convincing him/her of the weak points or mistakes.

 If you feel that additional material (equations, graphs, tables, etc.) needs to be included in your review, you can attach a pdf file to your review.
-Please, mention in your comments to the author that you have prepared a pdf file with such material.
-Some reviewers are used to attach to the review an annotated/bookmarked version of the paper PDF, to indicate things such as spelling errors or similar.
-However, the current software we use for removing the identity from the metadata of any attachments will also eliminate these annotations and bookmarks.
-So, if needed, please include such minor notes within your review.
+Please, mention in your comments to the author that you have prepared a pdf file with such material, since otherwise they might miss it.
+Note that if you attach to the review an annotated/bookmarked version of the paper PDF, you must ensure that any identifying information is removed.
+The submission system does not do this for you, but a link to the procedure for anonymization is provided when you request to upload an attachment to the Comments to the Author.

 You will have the possibility to introduce confidential comments for the Editorial Board’s eyes only.
-In these comments you can put any information you believe is useful to assess the paper quality, which can’t be shared with authors (e.g., because it would breach the anonymity of reviews).
+In these comments, you can put any information you believe is useful to assess the paper's quality, which can’t be shared with authors (e.g., because it would breach the anonymity of reviews).

 A Reviewer is deemed to have a conflict of interest if one (or more) of the authors of a submitted paper

-- is, or has been, a student or advisor of the reviewer, or
+- is, or has been, a student (including postdoc) or advisor of the reviewer, or

 - has co-authored a paper or has closely collaborated in a research project with the reviewer in the previous five years, or